 A bar graph uses the height of different bars to compare quantities.
 Table A5 lists the 12 most populous countries in the world.
 Figure A7 provides this same data in a bar graph.
 The height of the bars corresponds to the population of each country.
 Although you may know that China and India are the most populous countries in the world, seeing how the bars on the graph tower over the other countries helps illustrate the magnitude of the difference between the sizes of national populations.

 Bar graphs can be subdivided in a way that reveals information similar to that we can get from pie charts.
 Figure A8 offers three bar graphs based on the information from Figure A6 about the U.S. age distribution in 1970, 2000, and 2030.
 Figure A8 (a) shows three bars for each year, representing the total number of persons in each age bracket for each year.
 Figure A8 (b) shows just one bar for each year, but the different age groups are now shaded inside the bar.
 In Figure A8 (c), still based on the same data, the vertical axis measures percentages rather than the number of persons.
 In this case, all three bar graphs are the same height, representing 100% of the population, with each bar divided according to the percentage of population in each age group.
-It is sometimes easier for a reader to run his or her eyes across several bar graphs, comparing the shaded areas, rather than trying to compare several pie graphs.
+It is sometimes easier for a reader to run their eyes across several bar graphs, comparing the shaded areas, rather than trying to compare several pie graphs.

 Figure A7 and Figure A8 show how the bars can represent countries or years, and how the vertical axis can represent a numerical or a percentage value.
 Bar graphs can also compare size, quantity, rates, distances, and other quantitative categories.

 Comparing Line Graphs with Pie Charts and Bar Graphs